 The surveillance programme was amended in 2009 and sampling was limited to rainbow trout (Oncorhynchus mykiss).
-IHN virus (IHNV) was not detected at any of the sites tested in the 2009 surveillance.
-VHS virus (VHSV) was detected at one site connected to the VHS outbreaks in Storfjorden in 2007 and 2008.
-Only farms in the approved zone were sampled in 2009, and the detection resulted in an immediate amendment of the control zone.
+VHS virus (VHSV) and IHN virus (IHNV) was not detected at any of the sites tested in the 2010 surveillance.
+Only farms in the approved zone are included in the surveillance programme.